 Within Neon, cost-effective, fair, and inclusive pathways to sustainable energy and mobility are being developed for businesses, policymakers, and citizens so that they know what they can do to realize these pathways.

 Tilburg University's researchers look in particular at how principles of good governance, regulation techniques, and governance methods can contribute to accelerating the implementation of groundbreaking innovations in the field of production and storage of renewable energy, smart grids, and electric mobility.
 Researchers will effectively propose adaptations of European, national, and local laws and regulations to promote the innovations concerned, and how they can be implemented.

-Academic Collaborative Center Climate & Energy
+Academic Collaborative Center Climate and Energy